mathmerizing/MultigridPython/docs/source/basics.rst

 .. centered:: Figure 1: Domain :math:`\Omega`

 Using the parameters :math:`a = 1` and :math:`c = 0` in :math:`\Omega`, we can now
-formulate the strong form of our convection diffusion equation:
+formulate the strong form of our reaction-diffusion equation:

 .. admonition:: Strong form